-The clerk should be careful that the letter sticks to the facts and gives no hint of partiality.
+The clerk should be careful that the letter keeps to the facts and gives no hint of partiality.

-The clerk should ensure that the letter reaches the complainant and the headteacher by the deadline stated in your policy and/or in a statement by the chair at the end of the hearing - usually five working days.
+The clerk should ensure that the letter reaches the complainant and the headteacher within 5 working days and/or in a statement by the chair at the end of the hearing.